Image courtesy Nordstrom

 Cruise through some of those links and see what strikes your fancy.
 Which styles and sizes of scarves do you own and love?
 Which techniques are, therefore, relevant?
 Now the tough part: You’ve got to set aside a bit of time to try them out.
 Throw on jeans and a black shirt, stand in front of the mirror, and see what works in practice.
 Try to identify at least three scarf ties that make sense, work with your collection, and complement your personal style.
 Once you’ve got those under your belt, you’ll find yourself more inclined to scarf it up.
 Because you’ll know how.

 I’ve got an entire post on breaking into belting, and highly recommend it if you’re just getting started.
 The big takeaway?
 You likely need to start by figuring out which PLACEMENT works for your figure, then which WIDTH of belt you like best.
 So start with a scarf: Put on a fairly loose dress or tunic, and try belting it with a scarf at various spots on your bod.
 Hips, wearing waist, natural waist, and close your bust like an empire waistline.
 See what looks best.
 Then try making the scarf wide like an obi belt and see how that looks.
 Fold it so it’s the width of a pants belt.
 Roll it tight as you can so it’s skinny.
 See which width is most flattering.
 You may find that multiple combinations look good – skinny at your natural waist, wide up by your bust, medium at your wearing waist.
 But this little exercise will get you on the right track.
 How should you implement belts?

 There are brooches and hats and loads of other accessories to be considered, but I view these as the Big Four.
-They’re accessories that stymie the majority of women, but can be fun and beneficial to deploy.
+They’re accessories that stymie the majority of women, but can be fun and beneficial to wear.
 Hope these tips have been helpful!
-I’d love to hear yours, too: How would you recommend that someone who has avoided jewelry and accessories begin to incorporate them into regular wear?